 Overall, reading science fiction is an exercise in imagination, making us think about the futures we may or may not want.
 By doing so, it encourages readers to grapple with our present moment critically, to wrestle with possibility: what are we doing?
 What are we heading towards?
 How will we get there?

 It does so in a powerful and entertaining way—especially when done right.
-For more recommendations, check out my top 5 science fiction books that’ll get you hooked here.

 Science fiction promotes an interest in science no matter your age, encourages critical and imaginative thinking, and shows us possible futures that we just don’t think about.
 It’s easy to forget that books absolutely can and do change the reader.